-Under Colorado CRS 18-4-102, first-degree arson is the most severe degree of arson.
-This section gets charged when you burn a building or occupied structure owned by someone else without the owner’s consent.
-A conviction for first-degree arson in Colorado is a Class 3 felony punishable by 4 to 12 years in prison and a minimum fine of $3000.00.
+Under Colorado CRS 18-4-102, first-degree arson is when you burn a building or occupied structure owned by someone else without the owner’s consent.
+The offense is a Class 3 felony punishable by 4 to 12 years in prison and a minimum fine of $3000.00.